dancju/dancju.github.io/_posts/2015-07-27-ml-regularization.md

 ## Logistic regression

-Recall the original cost function is
+Recall the original loss function is

 <div>
 $$